Taking your rewards game to wow” levels requires a bit of ingenuity and skill”

 Bonus tip: Look carefully at bonus point requirements and have a spending plan in place to meet that before you apply to avoid racking up unnecessary charges.

-detailed oriented and organized.
+4. They are detailed oriented and organized.

 When using multiple cards with different promotional period deadlines and rotating spending categories, it takes some savvy to figure out which card will give you the most value for a particular purchase.
 “You don’t want to pay for an airline ticket with a credit card that only earns 1 point per dollar.
 Put it on the card that earns 5 points per dollar,” says Larounis.